- Green Country will handle day to day management of the pool and pool problems including:

 Tennis balls, footballs, baseballs, frisbees, nerf balls, and all other objects used for throwing are not allowed in the pool.
 If it would hurt to get hit in the head with it, it’s not allowed.We’ve received complaints in the past with people getting hit by objects.
 Nerf balls (or other soft balls) were allowed previously but the 2019 pool committee decided the pool is too small and crowded to continue.

-All homeowners will receive new pool codes for the 2019 season.
+All homeowners will use their pool codes from the 2019 season for the 2020 season.

 The pool is for Southern Reserve community use.
 Failure to follow all Pool Rules can result in pool privileges being revoked.
 Trespassers will be asked to leave and police called if necessary for removal.
 People who have not paid their HOA dues or have had their pool privileges revoked will be considered trespassing.
 Onsite Authority has the permission to revoke privileges.
 Please read and follow all pool rules.